Aftercare and living rules after a facelift

 • Walking and gentle movements

-• If your recovery goes well, you’ll be allowed to fly again after 2 weeks.
+• If your recovery goes well, you will be allowed to fly again after 2 weeks.
+Chances of problems are then nil.
 Consult with the physician beforehand.

 YOU MAY NOT DO THIS YET:

-• Put too much tension on your face and neck
+• Putting too much tension on your face and neck

-• Sports, including swimming (only after 6 weeks)
+• Sports, including not swimming (only after 6 weeks)

 • Heavy lifting or physically strenuous work